 Time to live for jobs (e.g. forecasting, scheduling) in their respective queue.
 A job that is passed this time to live might get cleaned out by Redis' memory manager.
 Default: timedelta(days=1)

 FLEXMEASURES_PLANNING_TTL

-Time to live for UDI event ids of successful scheduling jobs.
+Time to live for schedule UUIDs of successful scheduling jobs.
 Set a negative timedelta to persist forever.
 Default: timedelta(days=7)